ariavhayempour/Trucks_On_State/README.md

    ```bash
    git push origin main
    ```
-   Vercel will automatically deploy on push to main branch
+   Vercel will automatically deploy on push to main branch.

 ### Manual Deployment
 ```bash
 vercel --prod
 ```

+### Current Deployment Strategy
+- Each time a commit is sent to the remote repo, npm run build occurs.
+Rather than have API endpoints set up, doing this overwrites and republishes a static json file called carts.json.
+This file is then used to load the webiste.
+- By doing this, frontpage loading times are optomized for speed.
+However, this reqiures that any updates must be pushed to the repo and a vercel redeploy must trigger in order to reflect the changes on the live site.

 ### Code Style
 - TypeScript for type safety